Wave propagation through an elastically-asymmetric architected material: Architected materials with internal contacts

-First, we propose a class of architected materials with elastic asymmetry, which emerges from internal contacts established between parts of the elemental cell (see Fig.~\ref{fig:0}).
-This asymmetry is controllable and inversible, non-destructive and arbitrary-strong, contrary to a marginal asymmetry occuring in natural solid materials.
+First, we propose a class of architected materials with an elastic asymmetry, which emerges from internal contacts between parts of the elemental cell (see Fig.~\ref{fig:0}).
+This asymmetry is controllable and reversible, non-destructive and arbitrary-strong, contrary to a marginal asymmetry occurring in natural solid materials.
 The idea behind this novel architecture is that the non-adhesive contact can bear only compressive loads and opens in case of tensile ones.
 This non-smooth and amplitude-independent non-linearity renders the internal contact a good candidate for widening or enhancing novel and meta properties of architectured materials (see e.g.~\cite{kochmann2009dynamic,wang2014harnessing,florijn2014programmable}).
-For example, if a zero-thickness cut is introduced in the material, as shown in Fig.~\ref{fig:0}(a), the resulting elastic modulus along $OX$ direction depends on the sign of deformation: in case of tension, only thin ligaments bear the load and thus macroscopically the material behaves as a soft one; on the contrary, in compression, the contact in the cut is closed and can fully bear the load, thus resulting in a stiffer elastic behaviour.
+For example, if a zero-thickness cut is introduced in the material, as shown in Fig.~\ref{fig:0}(a), the resulting elastic modulus along, for example, $OY$ direction depends on the sign of the applied deformation: in case of tension, only thin ligaments bear the load and thus macroscopically the material behaves as a soft one; on the contrary, in compression, the contact in the cut is closed and can fully bear the load, thus resulting in a stiffer elastic behaviour.
 The elastic asymmetry can be controlled by the dimensions of the cut and by materials used in the central and peripheral zones.
-For a simple design presented here, a rough estimation of the ratio of Young's moduli in tension and compression can be given from simple geometrical consideration~\footnote{In this estimation we assumed that $l_i\approx l$.} by $E^+/E^- \approx (1-l_i/l)E_2/E_1$, where $l$ is the square-cell size, $l_i$ is the side-length of $\Pi$-shape cut, and $E_{1,2}$ are Young's moduli of the inner and outer materials: to amplify the asymmetry, materials can be chosen such that $E_1 > E_2$.
-Thus, the resulting asymmetry can greatly overpass the asymmetry of existing materials, which are stiffer in compression than in tension, such as rocks and concrete.
-The opposite asymmetry also occurs in Nature in fibrous materials~\cite{lourie1998buckling,sears2004macroscopic,meza2014strong,dirrenberger2014towards} and living cells~\cite{notbohm2015microbuckling}: this asymmetry is based on local buckling of fibers under compression.
-In contrast to this mechanism, our architecture uses contact interaction to achieve comparable property.
-A novel stiff-in-tension and soft-in-compression architecture is presented in Fig.~\ref{fig:0}(b): the contact is activated in tension and renders the material stiffer than in compression; in the latter case only thin ligaments bear the load as far as the gap remains open [see Fig.~\ref{fig:0}(b)].
-The asymmetry of this material can be also enhanced by combination of stiff and soft materials in the architecture.
+For the simple heterogeneous design presented in Fig.~\ref{fig:0}(a), a rough estimation of the ratio of the Young's moduli in tension $E^+$ and compression $E^-$ can be given from simple geometrical consideration as